MP Estate Planning UK

 when do you set up a trust

-By understanding trusts, you can take charge of your estate planning.
-This way, you can make informed decisions about your assets.
+By understanding how trusts work under English and Welsh law, you can take charge of your estate planning and make informed decisions about your assets — while there’s still time to act.

 Key Takeaways

-• Understanding the concept of trusts is crucial for effective estate planning.
+• Understanding the different types of trusts under English law is essential for effective estate planning.

 Understanding Trusts: Definition and Purpose